menglisa/RadiationTherapyDecisionSupport/docs/database/README.md

 * should we link studies in `studies` by database or DICOM patient ID? database patient ID seems less prone to errors.
 * Purpose of `fk_user_id_id` in `studies` table?
+* How are `amounts` in the `sts` table going to be stored?
+For a large histogram, we risk having to store at low precision to stay within data limits of the table.
+* Create parser to dump all UCLA patient data into the database. `patients`, `series`, all the tables the start with `rt`, `ct_images` and `studies` will need to be updated with raw data. `similarity` and `sts` and `ovh` will need to be updated with calculation
+* Rerunning a calculation for `sts`, `ovh` or `similarity` should overwrite the calculation in the database.
+* Patient Dashboard GUI for both all types of users to view the patients they have been assigned
+* A user should automatically be given rights to patients whose DICOM files they upload
+* Add `ROI_ID` field to `rt_rois` table
+* Dashboard for the Contour data for a given patient, DVH data and Isodose contours for a given patient